Romans 10:5-15 Ain't No Mountain High Enough

 share their faith, believe this:

-"if people are generally good,
+"If people are generally good,

 or do enough good things for others during their lives,